-Of the 29 states that have effective medical marijuana laws, only three restrict patients to pills, oils, and other products derived from cannabis, but do not permit the actual plant itself.
-This limitation drives up prices and deprives patients of the medicine that works best for them.
+Of the 36 states that have effective medical marijuana laws, only two restrict patients to pills, oils, and other products derived from cannabis, but do not permit the actual raw flower itself.
+Six additional states briefly banned flower, but reversed course.
+Prohibiting flower drives up prices and deprives patients of the medicine that works best for them.

-Research has shown marijuana in its natural, flower form is an effective treatment.
+Research has shown whole-plant marijuana to be an effective treatment.

 As reported by CNN’s Dr. Sanjay Gupta, marijuana contains more than 480 natural components, including cannabinoids and terpenes. “[A]ll these components of the cannabis plant likely exert some therapeutic effect, more than any single compound alone. ...
 Unlike other drugs that may work well as single compounds, synthesized in a lab, cannabis may offer its most profound benefit as a whole plant, if we let the entourage effect flower.”

-Allowing patients to vaporize dried marijuana flower gives them the ability to better control their dose.
+Allowing patients to vaporize or smoke whole-plant, flower marijuana gives them the ability to better control their dose.
 A patient can use a small amount and wait mere moments to determine if he or she needs more.
-This is because once inhaled, cannabinoids rapidly pass from the lungs to the blood stream.
+This is because once inhaled, cannabinoids rapidly pass from the lungs to the bloodstream.
 By contrast, the liver must first metabolize pills over a period of up to several hours before the patient feels the effects, leaving an already vulnerable individual guessing at how much to ingest.
 While oils can be vaporized, there is no need to force patients to use extracts that have different concentrations of cannabinoids.
 They simply do not work for some patients.

-Dried flower is the most affordable option for patients.
+Whole-plant, flower cannabis is typically the most affordable option for patients.

 Seriously ill patients frequently face tremendous medical costs, but often have no income or rely on government disability benefits.
 Government-issued and private medical insurance will not cover the cost of medical cannabis, forcing patients to pay the full price for their treatment.
-Cannabis in its natural, flower form is significantly less expensive than products that have been processed, and access to it would ease the financial burden on patients.
-The two states with operational programs that did not allow flower — Minnesota and New York — have had exorbitant prices, resulting in many families paying hundreds of dollars each month.
-(Following regulatory changes in late 2017, New York will be allowing flower but only in ground, metered doses.)
+Whole-plant cannabis is significantly less expensive than products that have been processed, and access to whole-plant cannabis would ease the financial burden on patients.

-As medical cannabis expert Sunil Kumar Aggarwal, MD, Ph.D., explains, flower is more effective than processed medical cannabis:
+As medical cannabis expert Sunil Kumar Aggarwal, MD, Ph.D., explains, whole-plant is more effective than processed medical cannabis: